The Bealey Hotel & Pub, where our story begins.

-Just days before taking up his new appointment, Paddy had visited a newspaper office in Christchurch with an astonishing claim that he and his friends had recently spotted a massive Moa bird in Arthurs Pass.
+Just days before taking up his new appointment, Paddy had visited a newspaper office in the city of Christchurch with an astonishing claim that he and two of his friends had spotted a massive Moa bird in Arthurs Pass.

 This huge flightless bird that grew up to 12-feet in height was thought to have been extinct since around the year 1493 AD.
 More than 500 years ago!

 Paddy even had photos to support his claim, and although blurry, experts who examined them closely announced that they looked authentic, with the proportions of the bird in the photo looking absolutely right.

 Other experts verified that the photos had not been doctored in any way - they were genuine.

-This sensational discovery spread like wildfire around New Zealand and the world; in today’s parlance they would say it went ‘viral’ with international newspapers picking up the story and international reporters even turning up at the Bealey Hotel, hoping for a sighting.
+This sensational discovery spread like wildfire around New Zealand and the world, with international newspapers picking up the story and international reporters even turning up at the Bealey Hotel, hoping for a sighting.

 But despite further attempts by friends and adventurers to find the elusive bird, no further sighting of the Moa were ever made.

 One of these rumours suggested that the Moa story was a "marketing initiative", Paddy's attempt to boost the patronage at his new pub, but he stuck to his guns.
 After all, he had his photos!

 Then another rumour started to spread.

-It was claimed that a day before his visit to the Christchurch newspaper office, Paddy had been seen with his and his pick-up truck had been seen at the back entrance of the Canterbury Museum, located in the heart of Christchurch.
+It was claimed that a day before his visit to the Christchurch newspaper office, Paddy had been seen with his and his pick-up truck at the back entrance of the Canterbury Museum, located in the heart of Christchurch.

-Dressed appropriately in a white coat, Paddy had confidently marched into the museum with two of his "assistants" also in white coats and removed a huge full-scale replica of a Moa that stood in the "Extinct Native Birds" section of the museum.
+Dressed appropriately in a white coat, Paddy had confidently marched into the museum with two of his "assistants" also in white coats and removed a huge full-scale replica of a Moa that stood in the "Extinct Native Birds" section.
 He told the staff that the bird was being taken away for some restoration work.